African-American music: Historic traits

-American composer Olly Wilson outlines "heterogeneous sound ideals" that define traditional and common patterns in African Music, such as the use of timbre, pitch, volume and duration, and the incorporation of the body in making music.
-His findings include uses of call-and-response and the importance of interjectionss from the audience to express satisfaction or dissatisfaction.
+American composer Olly Wilson outlines "heterogeneous sound ideals" that define traditional and common patterns in African music, such as the use of timbre, pitch, volume and duration, and the incorporation of the body in making music.
+His findings include uses of call-and-response and the importance of interjections from the audience to express satisfaction or dissatisfaction.
 These heterogeneous sound ideals are also found in many other types of music.

+White people sometimes taught black slaves to play Western instruments such as the fiddle and violin.

+Due to the fact that white colonizers viewed indigenous African religious practices that included drumming and dancing as idolatrous, the enslaved individuals conducted their music-infused religious ceremonies in private.
+During the eighteenth century, the slaves' informal assemblies in praise houses and brush arbor meetings featured songs and chants such as the ring shout, a circular dance accompanied by chanting and handclapping.
+On occasion, the participants would enter into ecstatic trances.

+African-American music is also influenced by European music and Native American music.

 History

 18th century

 In the late 18th century folk spirituals originated among Southern slaves following their conversion to Christianity.
 Slaves reinterpreted the practice of Christianity in a way that had meaning to them as Africans in America.
 They often sang the spirituals in groups as they worked the plantation fields.
 African-American spirituals (Negro Spirituals) were created in invisible churches and regular Black churches.
 The hymns, melody, and rhythms were similar to songs heard in West Africa.
 Enslaved and free blacks created their own words and tunes.
 Themes include the hardships of slavery and the hope of freedom.

-Spirituals from the era of slavery are called Slave Shout Songs.
-These shout songs are sung today by Gullah Geechee people and other African Americans in churches and praise houses.
-During slavery, these songs were coded messages that spoke of escape from slavery on the Underground Railroad and were sung by enslaved African Americans in plantation fields to send coded messages to other slaves, unbeknownst to the slaveholders.
-Harriet Tubman sang coded messages to her mother and other slaves in the field to let them know she was escaping on the Underground Railroad.
-Tubman sang: "I'm sorry I'm going to leave you, farewell, oh farewell; But I'll meet you in the morning, farewell, oh farewell, I'll meet you in the morning, I'm bound for the promised land, On the other side of Jordan, Bound for the Promised Land."